Myra Keen: Career

-After she graduated and received her PH.D, Keen was unable to find a job within the field of psychology due to the major impact of The Great Depression, leaving her unemployed.
+After she graduated and received her Ph.D., Keen was unable to find a job within the field of psychology due to the major impact of The Great Depression, leaving her unemployed.
 However, at the same time, some seashells she bought from a curio shop in Berkeley drew her attention and during a trip to Monterey she found more.
 She went back to school at Stanford and worked under Ida Oldroyed as her research assistant.
 Later, she decided to work voluntarily at Stanford with her supervisor Dr. Hubert Schenk, a Stanford paleontologist.
 She said since then, she was finally under the tutelage of someone who could provide her the academic instructions she truly desired.
 While working alongside these researchers, Keen continued to attend geology classes that focused on paleontology and stratigraphy.
-After working under and alongside researchers for years, Keen was able to move up in her career at the university by being appointed as the Curatorial Assistant in Paleontology, as opposed to an unpaid research assistant.
+After working under and alongside researchers for years, Keen was able to move up in her career at the university by being appointed as the curatorial assistant in paleontology, as opposed to an unpaid research assistant.
 Eventually, Keen became the first woman to teach geology at Stanford.
-She taught and curated at Stanford for eighteen years while working up the ladder by first becoming an Assistant Professor, then Associate Professor, and then finally a full Professor, which was a great achievement for women at the time.
+She taught and curated at Stanford for eighteen years while working up the ladder by first becoming an assistant professor, then associate professor, and then finally a full professor.
 Some of the courses that she taught as a professor were paleontology, curatorial methods, and biological oceanography.
 She was encouraged to concentrate on malacology after coming under the influence of Hubert Gregory Schenck.
 She was a very good teacher and was one of the only three women professors teaching science at Stanford.
-Her teaching success was shown through her student’s ability to achieve professions of scientists, curators, and malacology department heads.
+Her teaching success was shown through her student's ability to achieve professions of scientists, curators, and malacology department heads.